 - Pre-trial therapy, impending or current court cases, probation reports

 - In certain situations diagnosis and labels can be invaluable, provide us with access to treatment, medication.
 Some people feel relief with diagnosis, being given a label, and that is our choice if we want this, yet this is not the role of counselling and psychotherapy to provide this.
 Divulging the content of our work together to third parties, including people who need a character reference, diagnosis, assessment, reports, medical or psychiatric input, a "label" of a condition, a comment on someone's psychological fitness, mental health or whether they are cured of a condition, behaviour or attitude (including references or a statement of fact, e.g. fit/unfit for work, suitability for a profession, undergo medical treatment, or certificate of therapy attendance), clinical or other reports, including any letters, forensic reports, to third parties, e.g. medical professions, lawyers, insurance, courts.
 If these are required, this is the domain of your GP, a counselling psychologist (see British Psychological Society) or psychiatrist.
-Therefore, the therapist does not make decisions, give permission, advice to third parties whether or not to go ahead or decline anything.
+Therefore, the therapist does not make decisions, comment on a person's suitability or capability, nor will the therapist give permission, advice to third parties whether or not to go ahead or decline anything.
 Certain "labels" may manifest in our life, but they are not our self, our essence (see also Identifying, Disidentifying & Integrating All Aspects Of Us).
 The human being and therapeutic relationship is valued in the therapy work as opposed to the (often subjective) "condition", "label" (often influenced by social norms - the society we live in), "pathology", "diagnosis", "disorder" or "report" (see also Identifying, Disidentifying & Integrating All Aspects Of Us).
 The psychotherapy therefore acknowledges we are not just a "problem" to be fixed like a broken car.
 (See also Science Or Art?)

 Please be aware the workplace counselling services is not appropriate for people at risk to themselves or others.
 If they are, they need to seek immediate help by calling 999 for emergencies or 116 123 for Samaritans.
 For anyone feeling suicidal they can contact Maytree respite centre at 020 7263 7070